Reliable Reasoning Beyond Natural Language: Experiments Results

-Figure 3.b demonstrates that the LLMs mostly fail to solve the NLR constraint satisfaction problems when prompted with CoT in text.
-The models often overlook some possibilities, hallucinate about whether a possibility satisfies all constraints, or make illogical leaps in reasoning which in turn results in a 8\% success rate in solving these problems.
-For instance, consider the constraint satisfaction problem presented in Table 1, which states that there are four people between Bob and Alex in a line.
-The LLMs only consider the possibility where Bob is standing in the $i$th index and Alex in $(i + 5)$th index of the line, which is one of the two possible orders of Bob and Alex.
+\paragraph*{(ii) Constraint Satisfaction Problems} Figure \ref{fig:nlr} demonstrates that LLMs mostly fail to solve the NLR constraint satisfaction problems when prompted with CoT in text.
+The models often overlook possibilities, hallucinate about whether a possibility satisfies all constraints, or make illogical leaps in reasoning, which in turn results in an 8\% success rate in solving these problems.
+For instance, consider the constraint satisfaction problem presented in Table \ref{tab:nlr-examples}, which states that there are four people between Bob and Alex in a line.
+The LLMs only consider the possibility where Bob is standing in the \(i\)th position and Alex in the \((i+5)\)th position of the line, which is one of the two possible orders of Bob and Alex.
 The existence of constraints that encode multiple possibilities makes these problems particularly difficult for LLMs due to the extensive non-linear reasoning required to trace and revisit all potential solutions.

-However, as demonstrated by Figure 3, prompting GPT4 to formulate the information encoded in the problems as Prolog predicates, where the model's task is to encode the constraints as logical code statements rather than attempting to iteratively check the possible states against the constraints, effectively addresses these issues.
+However, as demonstrated by Figure \ref{fig:nlr}, prompting GPT-4 to formulate the information encoded in the problems as Prolog predicates, where the model’s task is to encode the constraints as logical code statements rather than attempting to iteratively check the possible states against the constraints, effectively addresses these issues.
 This approach resulted in a 100\% success rate in solving the problems.
-GPT3.5, on the other hand, succeeds in correctly encoding the constraints as logical code in Prolog half of the time, which demonstrates that GPT3.5 is less proficient than GPT4 in inferring the information implied by the natural language statements of the problems.
+GPT-3.5, on the other hand, succeeds in correctly encoding the constraints as logical code in Prolog half of the time, which demonstrates that GPT-3.5 is less proficient than GPT-4 in inferring the information implied by the natural language statements of the problems.